LTUC/amman-dotnet-401d2/Curriculum/Class17/FACILITATOR.md

 ## What changed from yesterday?

+1. Deployment to Azure
+2. Testing your MVC Application
+3. CSS/HTML assistance

 ## What might students struggle with today?

 ## What bugs, issues, or surprises have come up in the past for this class?